Game 2 Box Score

 The Wildcats found success with the long ball early on.
-Nick Fisher (Jr., Lake Oswego, Ore.) opened up the scoring in the top of the second with a solo home run, his second roundtripper of the year.
-Tim Wilson (Jr., Redmond, Wash.) followed up with a double to center field and reached home on an RBI single by Jordan Harlow (Sr., Baker City, Ore.).
+Nick Fisher (Sr., Lake Oswego, Ore.) opened up the scoring in the top of the second with a solo home run, his second roundtripper of the year.
+Tim Wilson followed up with a double to center field and reached home on an RBI single by Jordan Harlow.

 The Loggers took advantage of a defensive miscue in the third frame to earn their only run of the game.
 Jake Boley singled to left field and stole second.
 With two outs recorded in the inning, Will Mentor reached first on an error, a play that also cost the Wildcats a run when Boley crossed home.